danhetrick/simple/README.md

    • Commands are as close to natural English as possible.
 A non-programmer should be able to figure out what a program does by reading its source code.

+SIMPLE requires a Perl installation to both compile SIMPLE code and execute the compiled code.